Monkey D. Luffy: Personality

 Luffy is portrayed as a carefree, fun-loving, happy-go-lucky character with great ambition and a huge appetite, often thinking with his stomach and comically gorging himself.
 Optimistic and generally good-hearted, he is not as dimwitted as many believe him to be, and he often demonstrates more understanding than the other characters expect.
 Knowing the danger ahead, Luffy is willing to risk his life to become King of the Pirates and protect his crew.
 A capable and reliable captain, he never puts his crew or himself at risk out of incompetence.
 During the Loguetown story arc, Smoker (a navy captain at the time) says that Luffy "enjoys playing stupid"; Luffy responds with a mysterious smile.
+Luffy has a low conventional IQ (estimated around 85) but has an incredibly high "battle IQ" and EQ.

 He enlists Chopper and Brook for his crew not just for their personality or appearance, but also because of his instinctive ability to read people.
 Luffy needs key jobs filled by his crew (cook, navigator, medic, musician, and shipwright, filled by Sanji, Nami, Chopper, Brook, and Franky, respectively).
 At the beginning of the series, he said that he wanted at least ten crew members with abilities he felt necessary for his goal.
 Despite his carefree personality, each crew member respects him in their own way.
 Luffy is rarely concerned about the consequences of his actions, doing what he feels is right at the moment, even if it leads to retaliation by a powerful force.
 He is an extremely loyal captain, who has demonstrated throughout the series that he is willing to risk his life for the well-being of his crew.